7.2 The CCD

 Trends for time-dependent sensitivity (TDS) for the CCD low-resolution (L) modes are shown in Figure 7.1.
 Sensitivities measured after SM4 are consistent with an extrapolation of the trends seen before the 2004 failure.
 Consistent with pre-failure trends, the sensitivity demonstrates a temperature dependence of +0.32, +0.21, and +0.06%/°C for G230LB, G430L, and G750L, respectively (see STIS ISR 2014-02).
 Selected wavelength settings of the medium-resolution (M) gratings G230MB, G430M, and G750M have also been monitored.
 Sensitivity trends measured for the limited M-mode wavelength coverage are similar to those observed in the L-modes at corresponding wavelengths.
 The G230LB and G230MB CCD configurations exhibit behavior similar to that found for the NUV-MAMA G230L mode (see Section 7.4.3), featuring an increase in sensitivity during the first 1.5 years of STIS operations, followed by decreasing sensitivity, with a slow-down in the decline beginning in early 2002 (see Figure 7.15).

-TDS corrections for all CCD modes have been implemented into the STIS pipeline as new TDSTAB reference files (see Section 15.1) and will correct fluxes of extracted spectra for sensitivity changes to a typical accuracy of 1% or better.
+TDS corrections for all CCD modes have been implemented into the STIS pipeline as TDSTAB reference files (see Section 15.1), and correct fluxes of extracted spectra for sensitivity changes to a typical accuracy of 1% or better.
 CTE corrections have also been implemented (see Section 7.3.7).
-These new TDS trends have also been incorporated into reference files used by Astropy's synphot and the STIS ETCs.
+The TDS trends are also incorporated into reference files used by Astropy's synphot and the STIS ETCs.
 This enables count rate predictions to take the sensitivity changes into account.
-The default TDS throughputs for synphot, and STIS ETC calculations are extrapolated to their values for a date of April 2023.
+The default TDS throughputs for synphot and STIS ETC calculations are extrapolated to their values for a date of April 2026.

 7.2.6 CCD Long Wavelength Fringing